enkidevs/curriculum/coding-intro/coding-intro-core/collections/collections-discussion-insight.md

 > 💡 As a quick reminder, lists and dictionaries are both considered collections.

+As this is done through the Python playground, you will have to use Python syntax[1].

 Learning is best when we give it an honest try.
 Even if we make a mistake, we'll remember it and do better next time.

 That being said, if you're not sure how to get started, check out this footnote[2].